 They laughed and ignored us.

-Without any parental supervision or a helmet, non-existent back in the day, I carried my new skateboard to the top of the hill.
+Without any parental supervision, pads, or helmet, non-existent back in the day, I carried my new skateboard to the top of the hill.

 I am sure that I took a deep breath and said, “I can do this!”
 One of the teenagers held the board for me.
 He pointed it downhill and gave me instructions.
 While balancing on top with my arms outstretched, he let go.
 I’m not sure how far I rolled on the board, but I do remember being airborne for several feet before landing on my left knee.

 After limping back home, my mom applied a huge bandage.
+I don’t remember skateboarding down that huge hill again.
 I bet I yapped about my misadventure for weeks!

 When I think of the scars on one’s soul, I can see where some would want them removed.
 The pain of the worst memories can haunt at the oddest of times.
 Thinking back, I have learned and been shaped by all of them.
 I am the sum total of all the recollections of my life.
 It’s what makes me, me.

 Many years ago, a friend of mine suffered a head-on automobile collision and survived after being in a coma for weeks.
 He lost much of his memory and was never the same person again.
 His cocky confidence was replaced by an introverted stranger.
 I realized so much of who we are is stored in our memories.